 Refrigerant Monitor

-General: Contractor shall provide a refrigerant sensitive infrared-based stationary refrigerant gas leak monitor system designed to continuously measure refrigerants.
+General: Provide a refrigerant sensitive infrared-based stationary refrigerant gas leak monitor system designed to continuously measure refrigerants.
 Refrigerant monitor shall be coordinated to detect [insert refrigerant types here if known or delete] refrigerants used in chiller equipment installed under Section 236416 Centrifugal Water Chillers.
 The alarm system shall comply with ANSI/ASHRAE 15-1994 and local code requirements.

 The refrigerant monitor shall be capable of monitoring multiple refrigerant gas compounds at multiple locations in concentrations of 0 PPM to a minimum of 1000 PPM.
 The Monitor shall have a low range resolution of 1 PPM in the range of 1 PPM through 100 PPM.
 Readings above 100 PPM must be accurate to within ±5% of reading.
-Accuracy shall be maintained within ambient environmental ranges of 0ºC. through 50ºC., (32ºF. through 122ºF.) and 5% through 90% relative humidity, non-condensing.
+Accuracy shall be maintained within ambient environmental ranges of 32ºF through 122ºF and 5% through 90% relative humidity, non-condensing.

 The refrigerant monitor shall automatically and continuously monitor the areas through a sample draw type tubular pick up system with an internal pump and filter.
-The installation of the monitoring control and the tubing shall be in strict accordance with the manufactures instructions.
+The installation of the monitoring control and the tubing shall be in strict accordance with the manufacturer’s instructions.
 The location, routing, and final position of the sample tubes shall be submitted to the engineer with all necessary shop drawings and monitor specifications and installation instructions.
 Tubing size, tubing material, and tube length limitations shall be within the specifications of the monitor manufacture.
 The location and method of tube support and hangers must be identified on the shop drawings.
 Each of the sampling tubes shall have end of line filters.

 The analyzer will be based on infrared detection technology, and will be factory tested and calibrated for the specified refrigerant or refrigerants.
-Factory certification of the calibrations shall be provided with the O&M manuals. .
+Factory certification of the calibrations shall be provided with the O&M manuals.
 The analyzer shall provide a menu driven or automatic method of checking both zero, span calibration for each sensor, and allow for adjustment.

 The monitor shall be equipped with 4 outputs.
 Three relays shall energize at an adjustable user defined set point based on refrigerant concentration levels.
 The relay threshold adjustment shall be protected by keyed or password access controls.
 Adjustments and observations shall be made at the front panel operator interface.
 The relay threshold values can be viewed without a password.
 The digital display will continuously display the refrigerant concentration level and alarm status.
 The fourth output shall indicate a monitor malfunction alarm.
 The monitor shall also have an analog output that will provide a liner scaled reference to the refrigerant concentration in parts per million.
 The analog output signal shall be an industry standard DC voltage, or mA current signal.